Mike Stroud (physician): Medical career

-After qualifying, and working junior hospital jobs, Stroud worked for the Ministry of Defence as an expert on human performance at environmental extremes, before returning to his medical career to train as a Gastroenterologist with a specialist interest in clinical nutrition.
+After qualifying, and working junior hospital jobs, Stroud worked for the Ministry of Defence as an expert on human performance at environmental extremes.
+He then returned to his medical career to train as a Gastroenterologist with a specialist interest in clinical nutrition.
 He became a Member of the Royal College of Physicians in 1984 and a Fellow in 1995.
 His interest in human endurance under extreme conditions was based on personal experience including running multi-marathons in the Sahara and trekking across polar ice.
 He has worked for the Ministry of Defence researching the nutritional needs of soldiers in action and the effects of heat and cold on human performance.

 In 1998, Stroud became a Senior Lecturer in Nutrition and Medicine and a Consultant Gastroenterologist at the Southampton University Hospitals NHS Trust.
 He went on to undertake extensive work on the provision of optimal nutrition and fluids to sick patients, chairing the NICE expert groups that developed the UK national guidance on both Nutrition Support in Adults and the use of Intravenous Fluids in Adults.
 After semi-retirement in 2016, he works part time.
 In 2017, he was given a personal professorial chair in Clinical Nutrition.